Hours of work: 37.5 Hours per week

 Working pattern: Full-time and term-time only

-(As the position is term-time only, the above salary will be pro rata)
+(As the position is part-time and term-time only, the above salary will be pro rata)

-Interview date: Week beginning Monday 13 July 2020
+Interview date: Week commencing Monday 28 September 2020

 For more information and to apply for the above post, please contact:

 - Location: Seahaven Academy, Newhaven

 - Salary: Full Time Equivalent salary is £20,094.55pa with an actual salary of £17,262.00pa based on term time only

 - Hours: 37.5 hours per week term time only